 Instructions

 - Mix the self raising flour and baking powder together a mixing bowl.
-Add the butter and rub it into the flour with your fingers until it resembles breadcrumbs
+Add the butter and rub it into the flour with your fingers or a fork ,until it resembles breadcrumbs

-- Add two thirds of the cheddar to the flour and stir in
+- Add most of the cheddar to the flour and stir in (reserve 15-20g for topping the scones)

 - In another bowl whisk together the egg, milk and marmite